 Students pursuing an alternative presentation through a venue other than the ones

 mentioned above should submit an Alternative Presentation form.
-Other alternatives to presenting are to author a publication, apply for an Office of Fellowships and Scholars Program (OFSP) scholarship, or present at another campus, regional or national conference.
-Alternative
+Other alternatives to presenting are to author a publication, apply for an Office of Fellowships and Scholars Program (OFSP) scholarship such as the Truman, Rhodes, Marshall, Goldwater, Udall, Mitchell, Boren

-be presented in a venue open to the public.
-Students completing publications or OFSP
+Alternative presentations should still relate to a meaningful beyond the classroom experience, and should be presented in a venue open to the public.
+Students completing publications

 All presentations must meet these criteria.
 It is recommended that you meet with a GLD Advisor in USC Connect to ensure that an alternative presentation you are considering will count.